 Additional factors that could cause actual results, financial condition, liquidity, performance, prospects, opportunities, achievements or industry results to differ materially include, but are not limited to, those discussed under "Risk Factors" in Part II, Item 1A in this Quarterly Report and in our other filings with the Securities and Exchange Commission (the "SEC").
 Additional risks that we may currently deem immaterial or that are not presently known to us could also cause the forward-looking events discussed in this Quarterly Report not to occur.
 The words "believe," "may," "will," "estimate," "continue," "anticipate," "intend," "expect" and similar words are intended to identify estimates and forward-looking statements.
 Estimates and forward-looking statements speak only at the date they were made, and we undertake no obligation to update or to review any estimate and/or forward-looking statement because of new information, future events or other factors.
 Estimates and forward-looking statements involve risks and uncertainties and are not guarantees of future performance.
-Our future results may differ materially from those expressed in these estimates and forward-looking statements discussed in this Quarterly Report might not occur, and our future results and our performance may differ materially from those expressed in these forward-looking statements due to, inclusive of, but not limited to, the factors mentioned above.
-Because of these uncertainties, you should not make any investment decision based on these estimates and forward-looking statements.
+Our future results may differ materially from those expressed in these estimates and forward-looking statements.
+In light of the risks and uncertainties described above, the estimates and forward-looking statements discussed in these occur, and our future results and our performance may differ materially from those expressed in these occur, and our guarantees of these uncertainties, you should not make any investment decision based on these estimates and forward-looking statements.